The 2025 AI Engineer Reading List

 2020 Meta RAG paper - which coined the term.
 The original authors have started Contextual and have coined RAG 2.0.
 Modern “table stakes” for RAG — HyDE, chunking, rerankers, multimodal data are better presented elsewhere.

-MTEB: Massive Text Embedding Benchmark paper - the de-facto leader, with known issues.
-Many embeddings have papers - pick your poison - OpenAI, Nomic Embed, Jina v3, cde-small-v1 - with Matryoshka embeddings increasingly standard.
+MTEB paper - known overfitting that its author considers it dead, but still de-facto benchmark.
+Many embeddings have papers - pick your poison - SentenceTransformers, OpenAI, Nomic Embed, Jina v3, cde-small-v1, ModernBERT Embed - with Matryoshka embeddings increasingly standard.

 GraphRAG paper - Microsoft’s take on adding knowledge graphs to RAG, now open sourced.
 One of the most popular trends in RAG in 2024, alongside of ColBERT/ColPali/ColQwen (more in the Vision section).

 RAGAS paper - the simple RAG eval recommended by OpenAI.
-See also Nvidia FACTS framework and Extrinsic Hallucinations in LLMs - Lilian Weng’s survey of causes/evals for hallucinations.
+See also Nvidia FACTS framework and Extrinsic Hallucinations in LLMs - Lilian Weng’s survey of causes/evals for hallucinations (see also Jason Wei on recall vs precision).

 RAG is the bread and butter of AI Engineering at work in 2024, so there are a LOT of industry resources and practical experience you will be expected to have.
 LlamaIndex (course) and LangChain (video) have perhaps invested the most in educational resources.
 You should also be familiar with the perennial RAG vs Long Context debate.